lehabyk1337/mac-code/research/tiny-bit-terminal/README.md

 # Tiny Bit Terminal

 A local AI agent that runs entirely on your Mac.
-No cloud, no API keys.
 Tool calling, web search, document parsing, and multi-model compare — all from a retro terminal UI.

 ```
           ______________